Sackville, New Brunswick: Education

 Public schooling, run by Anglophone East School District, includes a pre-school, the Salem Elementary School, Marshview Middle School, and Tantramar Regional High School.
 Sackville is also home to Mount Allison University.

+Sackville Public Library

+Sackville opened a public library in 1984 which has since been accessible to the entire town of Tantramar.
+Located on 66 Main Street, in the centre of downtown Sackville the library opens its doors to all demographics of the population.
+The library is a part of the system of New Brunswick Public Libraries.